 Table of Contents

-SOAR, Security Orchestration, Automation, and Response, refers to a set of compatible tools and software programs that enable organizations to streamline their security operations by automating tasks and orchestrating workflows.
-Typically made available as a comprehensive security operations platform, SOAR combines automation, orchestration, and response capabilities to help organizations detect, investigate, and respond to cyber-attacks.
+SOAR—or security orchestration, automation and response—refers to a set of compatible tools and software programs that enable organizations to streamline their security operations by automating tasks and orchestrating workflows.
+Typically made available as a comprehensive security operations platform, SOAR combines automation, orchestration, and response capabilities to help organizations detect, investigate, and respond to cyber attacks.